MeeTP1310/CSE523-Machine-Learning-Tech_Mak/Code/readme.md

 In this folder we have added the python codes of **Polymomial Regression** and **the ARMA and ARIMA models**.

-1. Polynomial_Regression.ipynb
+1. polynomial.ipynb
    - In this file we have predict the covid-19 cases using _Polynomial Regression Model_.

-2. ARMA.ipynb
+2. arma.ipynb
    - In this file we have predict the covid-19 cases using _ARMA (Autoregressive Moving Average) Model_.

-3. ARIMA.ipynb
+3. amima.ipynb
    - In this file we have predict the covid-19 cases using _ARMA (Auto Regressive Integrated Moving Average) Model_.